 Behind the Scenes: Forest and Forest Production Research

-Behind the Scenes: Forest & Forest Product Research examines research conducted to help us utilize forest resources while managing our forestlands in a sustainable manner.
+Behind the Scenes: Forest and Forest Product Research examines research conducted to help us utilize forest resources while managing our forestlands in a sustainable manner.
 Students will learn about key forest research conducted since the early 1900s, as well as key researchers.

 - The student engages in historical analysis and interpretation; hypothesizing the influence of the past.